hera/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     for example 5*5*5 = 125 vs 10*10*10 = 1000

-b)  This is O(n^2).
+b)  This is O(log n).
-    For elements in range the program will go through the elements.
-There's a loop inside the loop.
+    The inner loop will make less operations than the outer one, because j is multiplied by 2

-c)  It's O(1) because the number of operations that the function does
+c)  It's O(n) because n is decremented with every recursive call.
+So the number of operations depend
-    is always the same no matter how much input it receives
+    on n

 ## Exercise II